lbechberger/MLinPractice/README.md

 chmod -R a+x ./src
 ```

-This gives access rights to all users for all files (recursively) in the scr directory.
+This gives access rights to all users for all files (recursively) in the src directory.

 ### Pipeline Scripts